enviodev/docs/docs/overview-hypersync.md

 - Which address has spent the most on gas in the last 10k blocks.
 - Plus many more, its built to be extremely flexible and performant.

-It It can be thought of as ">100x-1000x speed up" alternative to using a JSON-RPC for retrival of logs, blocks, transactions and traces.
+It can be thought of as ">100x-1000x speed up" alternative to using a JSON-RPC for retrival of logs, blocks, transactions and traces.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iu_469ELotw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 E.g. In 10 seconds HyperSync can: